 At the start of this academic year, Wake Forest Emergency Medical Services brought a new easy-access medical kit called ‘Stop the Bleed’ Kit to the Wake Forest campus.
-These kits contain tourniquets, gauze, scissors and other necessary supplies to stop bleeding, as well as naloxone, more commonly referred to by the brand name Narcan, which is used to treat a narcotic overdose in an emergency.
+These kits contain tourniquets, gauze, scissors and other necessary supplies to stop bleeding, as well as naloxone, more commonly referred to by the brand name Narcan, which is used to treat a opioid overdose in an emergency.

 The initiative to distribute “Stop the Bleed’ Kits began last year when Wake Forest EMS realized that there is a growing fentanyl presence on college campuses, school shootings and other mass trauma events.
 These kits are a way to prepare for the foreseeable future in the case of an emergency event by giving students access to proper safety equipment at any moment.